 - “We already have a diverse family of students, teachers, parents, etc. Our goal is to go beyond that – to figure out ways to teach students how to be open-minded.”

-- “The Engagement Committee models for our school community as a team what equity and diversity could look like.
+- “The EDI Committee models for our school community as a team what equity and diversity could look like.
 We’re a work in progress, but so much of teaching is modeling, and we’re working hard to do that.
 We want to create an authentic reflection of what diversity and equity and social justice look like.”

 - “It gives us an opportunity to have a lot of different life experiences at one table, and to think through the same situation from different points of view.
 We all come from life experiences that make us sensitive to issues that we work through as a school.
 We’re looking for ways to protect kids.”